madhu-praveena/ASE-2420030321-MultiAI-Document-Intelligence-System/README.md

-# InvestIQ — Deep Research for Indian Stocks
+# InvestIQ — An AI-Powered Deep Research and Intelligent Financial Analysis Platform
 ## Overview

 InvestIQ is an AI-powered financial research platform designed to simplify market analysis for retail investors.
 It brings together real-time market data, fundamental analysis, technical indicators, sentiment analysis, and market trends in one place.